crt25/collimator/docs/infrastructure/deployment.md

 ## Overview

-The workflow build applications and prepare the deployment by creating a Docker image.
+The workflow builds applications and prepares the deployment by creating a Docker image.

 The root Terraform configuration orchestrates the deployment of modules in AWS.
 These include a VPC, Fargate services for the backend, S3 buckets for static frontends, an RDS database, and a CloudFront distribution to route traffic and serve content efficiently.